blackfalcon/Swipe/README.md

 ## Usage
 Swipe only needs to follow a simple pattern.
-Here is an example:
+Here is an example for those people who don't know:

 ``` html
 <div id='slider' class='swipe'>